 I almost burned our house down that day.
 It all started when I was cleaning out my work desk downstairs.
 Little did I realize the mess that was about to unfold.
 Sometimes our dating lives can be like that, messy and nearly disastrous.
 So before you decide are you ready to date again, ask yourself the four questions below.
 [Read more…]

 When you talk about the basics of healthy relationships, you will quickly run into the term “safe person”.
 In order to have a healthy relationship, you don’t need perfect people, but you do need safe people.
 A safe person is one who will see you as another human being of equal value in terms of having thoughts, opinions and feelings that are important.
 Recognizing a safe person will allow us to be attracted to the right people and quickly distant ourselves, or at least our emotions, from those who are not.
+And as mom to teens it is so important that we teach our teenagers to recognize a safe person versus an unsafe person!
 Here are 7 characteristics of a safe person that will increase your relationships smarts!
 [Read more…]

 In 2015, my husband and I bought a house on a beautiful piece of property.
 Actually, we bought a wreck on a beautiful piece of property!!
 What we thought was going to be a remodel on an older house turned out to be a complete gut on a house that had to be at least 150 years old.
 It wasn’t a pretty process, but we love the finished product.
 Our home!